Why Chronic Stress can Make you Sick

 - Exercise 30 - 45 minutes every other day; both anaerobic (resistance training) and aerobic (jogging or cycling);

 - Deep relaxation 15 - 30 minutes daily;

-- Deep breathe often throughout your day, especially when you notice that you’re stressed;
+- Deep breath often throughout your day, especially when you notice that you're stressed;

 Next month I'll address several Stress Breaks to help protect your well-being.